What you should know about the HPV vaccine

 The HPV vaccine is safe, effective, and provides long-lasting protection.
 All vaccines in the U.S. go through extensive testing and clinical trials before they are approved by the Food and Drug Administration (FDA).
 And according to research, the benefits of getting the HPV vaccine far outweigh the potential risks.

-"The HPV vaccine is extremely effective," says Ms. Treacy.
+"The HPV vaccine is extremely effective," says Ms. Garlow.
 "It can prevent more than 90% of cancers caused by the HPV virus.
-Since the HPV vaccine became available in 2006, we have seen a significant reduction in HPV infections."
+Since the HPV vaccine became available in 2006, we have seen a significant reduction in HPV infections and cervical cancer cases."

 Available vaccines and dosage

 Three vaccines are currently available that are approved by the FDA, and they can be administered to boys and girls.
 They include Gardasil 4, Gardasil 9, and Cervarix.
-The CDC recommends that 11- and 12-year-olds receive two doses at least six months apart, and vaccination can start as early as nine.
-Young adults who wait until they are older (age 15-26) need three vaccine doses.
+The CDC recommends that children 9-14 years olds should receive two doses at least five months apart.
+People ages 15 years or older at initial vaccination will need the three-dose series.

 HPV is the most common sexually transmitted disease today.
-Most people who are sexually active get HPV disease at some point in their lives and don't even know they ever had it.
-And while most HPV viruses go away on their own, the best course of action is to ensure preteens get the vaccine to protect them from cancer.
+Most people who are sexually active get HPV disease at some point in their lives and don't even know if they ever had it.
+And while most HPV viruses go away on their own, the best course of action is to ensure preteens and eligible adults get the vaccine to protect them from cancer.

-Talk to your provider to discuss the best vaccine and course of action for your family.
+Talk to your primary care provider to discuss the best vaccine and course of action for your family.

 Riverside Health is committed to providing world-class care to women and men of all ages.
 If your child or teen has not been vaccinated from HPV, please make an appointment with one of our primary care or women’s health providers.